AKC27873/IT-helper-scripts/README.md

 # IT-helper-scripts

-Useful scripts to help with IT
+* Useful scripts to help with IT setup if you would like to use them download the repo.